Lithuanias Kubilius Gets New EU Defence Commissioner Role - UrduPoint

 But while the position was originally billed as central to the EU's ambitions, there are doubts over how much power it will actually have.

-Kubilius, a two-time prime minister of Lithuania and member of the European Parliament since 2019, has been a vocal supporter of Kyiv's fight to repel the Russia's invasion and a noted hawk towards both Moscow and Beijing.
+Kubilius -- a two-time prime minister of Lithuania and member of the European Parliament since 2019 -- has been a vocal supporter of Kyiv's fight to repel Russia's invasion and a noted hawk towards both Moscow and Beijing.

-Addressing the European Parliament ahead of von der Leyen's press conference, Kubilius argued that the EU needs "to radically ramp up production of our military industry and to integrate Ukraine's military industry with the European one.
+Speaking after the announcement, Kubilius said that the EU needed to take "new bold steps" to raise the huge sums needed to bolster its defence industry as Russia rushes to rearm.

-"And we need to remove any red lines in the defence of Ukraine," he said.
+That should include considering whether borrowing money through joint "defence bonds" was needed among the potential options, he said.

 Fluent in Russian, Kubilius was a leading light in Lithuania's drive for independence from the Soviet Union and not afraid to take on Moscow during his time as premier.